The strategy of conflict and cooperation

-Let $\Gamma$ be an extensive-form game with imperfect information.
-I next define Recursive Induction (RI) algorithm which outputs a solution profile on each subtree $T(h)$ starting at some information set $h$ by inducting on the number of players ($n$) and number of information sets ($\bar{h}$) in the successor information sets of $h$ including $h$ itself.
-For example, if $h$ is a terminal information set, then $(n,\bar{h}) = (1,1)$.
+Let $\Gamma$ be an extensive form game with imperfect information.
+I next define the CES algorithm which outputs a system on each subtree $T(h)$ starting at some information set $h$ by inducting on the number of players ($n$) and number of information sets ($\bar{h}$) in the successor information sets of $h$ including $h$ itself (and excluding the terminal nodes).
+For example, if $h$ is a penultimate information set, then $(n,\bar{h}) = (1,1)$.
 Let $i=I(h)$ be the active player at information set $h$.